Collin County Judicial Records

 The online database only covers current and recent court cases, and if you are looking for a historical case, you can visit the district court clerk.
 These historical cases include all justice court, civil and probate court cases heard before 1984.

 Collin County Court at Law Clerks charges something for record searches conducted at their office, but they do accept in-person and mail requests for these court record searches.
-You can visit or submit a written request to the County Court at the Law Clerk’s office at McKinney, Texas.
-Include the correct information as well as a self-addressed envelope as well as the search fee.
+You can visit or submit a written request to the County Court at the Law Clerk’s office in McKinney, Texas.
+Include the correct information, as well as a self-addressed envelope, and the search fee.

 Collin County’s website has many pages.
 The county however does not keep Police Records, 911 calls, or accident reports.
 These are kept as an example by the Sheriff’s office.
 Court records are kept by the courts themselves and can be accessed from the District Clerks criminal records County or District Courts.
 If you are looking for Collin County judicial records, they have a free app that will take you through many justice system databases with just one search.